samueldrum/projectbuild/README.md

 -Dir-yourfilename.ext
 ```

-If you do that, and the directory wasn't exists, The pb compile will create the directory automatically
+If you do that, and the directory wasn't exists, The pb interpreter will create the directory automatically